devops-syndicate/k8s-demo/README.md

 ## Setup

-Run `start-cluster.sh`.
+Run `just up`.
 After the setup run through, you can access argocd:

 - URL: argo-cd.127.0.0.1.nip.io
 - username: admin
 - password: admin

+## Backstage Add-On

+To install backstage, you have to setup in github a